A PROGRAMME WITH A THREE TIERED APPROACH

 The MSc International Transport and Logistics approach to training emphasises experiential learning and case studies.
 Students attend industrial conferences and conduct field visits to develop an operational and practical vision.

 They then present their own case studies, individual projects and group work before panels of industry professionals.
 More than 70% of course staff are leading practitioners in their field of activity.

-A GLOBAL VISION
+A GLOBAL VISION OF TRANSPORT & LOGISTICS

 The triple-sectoral approach -international trade, logistics, transport- is in line with the current needs and challenges of international-focused companies.